dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     If the configuration failed (e.g., the "0" tests): the problem could be that you plugged the boards in wrong (see the photo).
-    Or you could have a defective NRF or parthiv board --- you'll have to swap things out to narrow down.
+    Or you could have a defective NRF or Parthiv board --- you'll have to swap things out to narrow down.

     If you get a smattering of packet losses, this is likely just